somanithpreap/file-encryptor/README.md

 # File Encryptor

 ## Description
-File Encryptor is a program that converts a file into an unreadable and incomprensible file by using symmetric encryption, so that the secret in the file is undoubtedly cryptic, and only user with the key is able to decrypt and access the content of the file.
-This is a CLI program, and you can check the command listed in **Program Usage**.
+File Encryptor is a program that converts a file into an unreadable and incomprehensible file by using symmetric encryption, so that the secret in the file is undoubtedly cryptic and only the user with the key is able to decrypt and access the content of the file.
+This program operates on the Command Line Interface (CLI), and you can review the commands provided under [Program Usage](#program-usage).

 ## Table of Contents
   1. [Installation](#installation)